i3visio/osrframework/README.md

 # Superuser privileges are required so as to complete the installation.
 sudo python setup.py build
 sudo python setup.py install
-# Installing other packages from PyPI that osrframework needs using the requirements.txt file
-sudo pip install -r requirements.txt
 ```
 Afterwards, the module will be importable from any python code.
 You can check this by typing:
 ```